-A number of seeding visibility tests were performed in recent years and involved imaging of a laser beam or light sheet with a video camera in both the DNW-KKK as well as ETW.
+A number of seeding visibility tests were performed in recent years and involved imaging of a laser beam or light sheet with a video camera in both the DNW-KKK as well as ETW (Willert & Bütefisch, 1997).
 The results were generally inconclusive, that is, in some cases strong scattering signals with the presence of ice-clusters could be observed whereas in other cases the light beam was only very weakly visible.
 Residual humidity and the presence of traces of water or carbon dioxide in the liquid nitrogen were considered as possible causes of these irreproducible results.
-In either case, natural seeding was insufficient to reliably establish laserbased velocimetry in the cryogenic flow.
+In either case, natural seeding was insufficient to reliably establish laser-based velocimetry in the cryogenic flow.

 Consequently a series of further tests toward active seeding was conducted.
 These included introducing traces of carbon-dioxide or water as well as aerosols.
 For the application of PIV in the DNW-KKK facility an oil dispersing Laskin-nozzle seeding generator was supplied with dry nitrogen gas.
-This system produced droplets on the order of 1 $\mu$ m diameter.
+This system produced droplets on the order of 1 μ m diameter.
 An arrangement of 40 impactor nozzles of 1.5 mm diameter each accelerated the particle-laden flow toward an impactor plate at 1.5 mm distance from the impactor nozzles.
 These impactors together with an additional settling vessel separated the larger droplets from the seeding prior to its injection into the tunnel.
-During the recent PIV measurement campaign at DNW-KKK, it has been estimated that less than 1 ml oil is required the tunnel during the test campaign.
-Based on the recorded PIV image data a seeding density of up to 10 particles/mm could be achieved during the experiments after continuously seeding the tunnel for 5 minutes (this corresponds to $\approx$ 30 particles per PIV interrogation volume).
+It has been estimated that less than 1 ml oil entered the tunnel during the test campaign.
+Based on recorded PIV image data a seeding density of up to 10 particles/mm3 could be achieved during the experiments after continuously seeding the tunnel for 5 minutes (this corresponds to \approx 30 particles per PIV interrogation volume).